polashds/full-stack-portfolio-projects/frontend/src/pages/tasklist.md

-Perfect — I love that you’re asking this for learning purposes.
-Let’s break your original code **and** the improved version into clear, beginner-friendly explanations so you fully understand how everything works under the hood.

----

 ## 🧠 The Big Picture

 This `TaskList` component is part of a **React front-end** that connects to a **Node.js + Express + MongoDB backend**.